Azure-Samples/dab-adventureworks-lt/README.md

 ## Create database

 Create an Azure SQL database using the AdventureWorksLT sample database.
-You can follow the instructions in the following article: [Quickstart: Create a single database - Azure SQL Database](https://learn.microsoft.com/azure/azure-sql/database/single-database-create-quickstart?view=azuresql&tabs=azure-portal)
+You can follow the instructions in the following article: [Quickstart: Create a single database - Azure SQL Database](https://learn.microsoft.com/azure/azure-sql/database/single-database-create-quickstart?view=azuresql&tabs=azure-portal).
+Make sure to allow Azure Service to connect to the database, by selecting **Yes** for the **Allow Azure services to access server** option.

 ## Create user